Differential/accounts-entry/index.markdown

 {% assign special = '{{accountButtons}}' %}
 You can then either add links to those directly, or use the `{{ special }}` helper we provide to give you the proper links.

+## Setting up password login

+Use `mrt add accounts-password` if you want to have email/username login authentication options.
+This is now optional and will only display if installed.
+You need to install an oauth option if you choose not to have password logins.

 ## Setting up oauth/social integrations

 Use `accounts-ui` to configure your social/oauth integrations (or manually create records in your database, if you have those skills).
 We don't have the nice instructions on how to configure the services built into this package.